-the CLT applies approximately and that this would result in an approximately normal distribution.
-However, not all of the dependencies between genetic factors are weak; there are clearly some strong dependencies and the structure of genetic regulator networks is incredibly complex (see e.g., Zhao 2008).
-So one could resort to the sup-factors argument, but it would also have to be established that the strong dependencies are few enough and structured in the right way so that the sup-factors are not so large as to violate the conditions of the CLT.
+One might reply that it may suffice if the independence condition is satisfied only approximately.
+If there are only weak dependencies between the genetic factors, then it seems reasonable to expect that the CLT applies approximately and that this would result in an approximately normal distribution.
+However, not all of the dependencies between genetic factors are weak; there are clearly some strong dependencies and the structure of genetic regulator networks is incredibly complex (see, for example, Zhao et al. [2008]).
+So one could resort to the sub-factors argument, but it would also have to be established that the strong dependencies are few enough and structured in the right way so that the sub-factors are not so large as to violate the conditions of the CLT.
 This may in fact be the case; I'm only arguing that this is what one would have to establish to maintain an approximate application of the CLT.
-(Note that one still also has to show that the other conditions are satisfied-e.g., the additivity of the effects.)
+(Note that one still also has to show that the other conditions are satisfied, for example, the additivity of the effects.)

-3.8 Inference to the Best Explanation
+3.8 Inference to the best explanation